 - See South Dakota State University's consultation services page for more information on the free consultation

-- For more details on illnesses and injuries related to the workplace, see South Dakota Department of Labor's available resources
+- For more details on workplace injuries in South Dakota, see the U.S. Department of Labor's website

 Offered through the American Safety Council, these courses can be completed on your time, stopped and resumed as often as you want.
 Choose from the courses below to learn more about OSHA training available for your area.

 South Dakota Courses Online

 - OSHA 10-Hour General Industry Training

 - OSHA 1926 Standards Training

 - Instantly Downloadable Certificate

 - Email Access to OSHA-Authorized Course Trainer

 OSHA's purpose is to provide safe conditions for workers.
 OSHA sets very broad and general regulations that most businesses must followed, as well as more detailed standards for specific industries, from construction to cosmetology and beyond.

 Receiving OSHA training has benefits beyond meeting requirements and keeping employees safe.
 It leads to healthier employees with more ease of mind, which increases productivity.
 Boosting morale, it reduces turnover and the time and resources spent on recruiting and training replacements.
 It reduces productive workers' time away from the job due to injury and illness.
 This is all in addition to helping protect you from OSHA's retribution, as it can levy heavy fines for not following the standards presented in American Safety Council's OSHA courses.